-ODM offers training to county agency staff through statewide video conferences to all CDJFS agencies.
+ODM offers training to county agency staff through statewide video conferences to all CDJFS

+ODM conducted 29 county training sessions and responded to 4,356 technical assistance questions. agencies.
 Agenda items are based on review findings from various review activities (MEQC reviews, the OMB Circular A-133 audit of the state of Ohio, and CMS program reviews), questions submitted to the technical assistance unit, and suggestions from CDJFS and ODM component units.
 Also discussed in the videoconferences are updates to administrative rules for Medicaid eligibility, as well as changes to specific eligibility system screens as a result of the changes.
 CDJFS agencies may also request individualized videoconference training to meet their specific training needs.
-In 2013, 20 training sessions were provided to counties.
+In calendar year 2014, 29 training sessions were conducted with counties.

 In addition, ODM issues a monthly online newsletter for CDJFS workers, creates desk aids to assist in the implementation of new eligibility policy, and operates a technical assistance mailbox to respond to inquiries from CDJFS staff regarding Medicaid eligibility policy and case processing.
-In 2013, ODM staff responded to 4,778 technical assistance questions.
+In calendar year 2014, ODM staff responded to 4,356 technical assistance questions from counties.